elasticio/jdbc-component/README.md

 In the User field please provide a username that has permissions to interact with the Database.
 ### Password
 In the Password field please provide a password of the user that has permissions to interact with the Database.
+### Configuration properties
+Optional field.
+There is possible provide a configuration properties for connections to the Database, e.g. ``useUnicode=true&serverTimezone=UTC``

 Validation will start right after click on a Save button.
 You will be able to continue working with component after validation if all provided credentials will be valid.
 ## Triggers